SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Introduction

-\bluenote{To this end, we review the distinct properties of SFL and propose a novel Semi-SFL system that incorporates \textit{Clustering Regularization} to perform SFL with unlabeled data.
-In Semi-SFL, the teacher bottom models inherit the advantages (\eg, high generalization ability) of teacher models.
+To this end, we review the distinct properties of SFL and propose a novel Semi-supervised SFL system, termed SemiSFL, that incorporates \textit{Clustering Regularization} to perform SFL with unlabeled data.
+In SemiSFL, the teacher bottom models inherit the advantages (\eg, high generalization ability) of teacher models.
 Considering that the student bottom models are gradually trained on the non-IID client data as training progresses, they are more likely to overfit the client data compared to the teacher bottom models.
 Thus, the student features usually suffer from non-negligible \textit{feature shift} \cite{li2021fedbn} and reduced representative ability.
 Fortunately, the clustering of teacher features provides a comprehensive view of the feature distribution, which is robust to data skewness.
-As a result, the clustering results can be utilized to regularize the student bottom models, so as to improve their generalization ability, which motivates the design of clustering regularization.} \bluenote{Furthermore, according to our theoretical and experimental analysis in Section \ref{analysis-section}, the global updating frequency (\ie, the number of times when performing server-side supervised training in a round) has a complicated influence on model convergence, and it is quite challenging to adaptively adjust the global updating frequency to achieve satisfied training performance.}
+As a result, the clustering results can be utilized to regularize the student bottom models, so as to improve their generalization ability, which motivates the design of clustering regularization.
+Furthermore, according to our theoretical and experimental analysis in Section \ref{analysis-section}, the global updating frequency (\ie, the number of times when performing server-side supervised training in a round) has a complicated influence on model convergence, and it is quite challenging to adaptively adjust the global updating frequency to achieve satisfied training performance.
+The main contributions are summarized as follows: \begin{itemize} \item We develop a novel Semi-supervised SFL system, termed \method, incorporating clustering regularization, which to the best of our knowledge is the first solution to simultaneously address the issues of unlabeled and non-IID data in SFL. \item We theoretically and experimentally investigate the impact of global updating frequency on model convergence.
+Building on these findings, we dynamically and adaptively regulate the global updating frequency in response to expected changes in supervised loss to guarantee the effectiveness and efficiency of our proposed system. \item We conduct extensive experiments to evaluate the performance of \method.
+The experimental results show \method provides a 3.0$\times$ speed-up in training time by reducing 70.3\% of the communication cost while reaching the target accuracy.
+Besides, it achieves accuracy improvements up to 5.1\% under different non-IID settings compared to the state-of-the-art baselines. \end{itemize}